brandur/sorg/content/nanoglyphs-drafts/010-monterey.md

 ![The Mariana Trench](/assets/images/nanoglyphs/010-monterey/mariana-trench@2x.jpg)

-Aside from the US Navy (which owned the _Trieste_), some of the Deep’s main prospective explorers have been billionaires (or at least 100s of millionaires), with James Cameron making in 2010 on an expedition that by all accounts was extremely technically adept despite his background as a filmmaker.
+Aside from the US Navy (owners of the _Trieste_), some of the Deep’s main prospective explorers have been billionaires (or at least 100s of millionaires), with James Cameron making in 2010 on an expedition that by all accounts was extremely technically adept despite his background as a filmmaker.
 As a foil to Cameron, Richard Branson blustered about making a descent of his own in a science-fiction submersible reminiscent of a fighter jet, but didn’t make any headway on the project.

 Reading about the difficulties of these expeditions sure threw my troubles with some cold water and a couple waves into sharp contrast.

 Until next week.

+[1] _Star Trek IV_ asserts that the aquarium visited by Kirk and Mr. Spock is across the Golden Gate in Sausalito, but it's actually the one in Monterey, which at a ~3 hour drive from San Francisco, wouldn't have been quite so plot-convenient to get to.